mojohealy/mojohealy/content/post/why_career_education_matters/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
 _This article was originally published on [LinkedIn](https://www.linkedin.com/pulse/why-careers-employability-learning-matters-higher-education-healy/).
-It is a summury of some of the key research that supports the important role that careers and employability learn plays in higher education._
+It is a summary of some of the key research that supports the important role that careers and employability learn plays in higher education._

 About three years ago I wrote an article summarising my research into the [evidence base of and best practices in careers and employability learning](https://www.linkedin.com/pulse/what-best-practice-careers-education-outline-evidence-michael-healy/).
 I was pleased to see the warm response it got from my peers.